manuelcasanova/mapbox_practice/README.md

 Next:

-admin list of rewported messages. approve, flag. maybe see which ride is comming from and link to go
+- admin list of rewported messages. approve, flag. maybe see which ride is comming from and link to go

+- superadmin change users to isAdmin

 OAuth